 NOTE: If you decide to withdraw from the programme at any stage, please let us know.
 Immigration documents must be returned to the host institution if you withdraw from the programme.

 Please note that we compile this information to the best of our ability and update it as often as possible.
-However, you should always check the country websites for the most up to date information.
+However, you should always check the embassy websites for the most up to date information.

 Check whether your host has F1 or J1 sponsor status.
 You must apply for the correct visa.
 You cannot apply until you have received your immigration document from your host.
 You will have to make an appointment with the US Embassy to have your visa interview.